duarm/catchme/README.md

 You'll need to start your music server first.

-### MPV
+First, edit the SOCKET_FILE macro in config.h to point to the socket file which will be created by mpv's ipc server.

-First, edit the SOCKET_FILE macro in config.h to point to the socket file.
 On our case, it will be located at $XDG_CONFIG_HOME/catchme/catchme-socket

 ```c
 // catchme/include/config.h